‘Thank God nobody got seriously injured’: Pembroke family finds hope among rubble left behind by deadly tornado - NewsBreak

 “She said ‘Harry your son, your son under the house is crushed over there.'”

-Harry Bostick describes the moment he was told his son’s house had been destroyed by the tornado, with him inside.Emergency crews continue to survey tornado damage in Bryan County
+Harry Bostick describes the moment he was told his son’s house had been destroyed by the tornado, with him inside.How to help victims of Bryan County tornado

 “I run across the field there, as I went across the field, there was a wall there standing up, and I hit on the side of the wall and I didn’t get no answer,” Bostick recalled.
 “I said ‘papa is you okay, is y’all okay in here,” Bostick recalls.